Wedding at the Sunken Garden Saint Paul Minnesota

-They arrived in Minneapolis two days prior to their dig day, and gathered all their family and friends at the Best Western near Como Park.
-It was pretty convenient given that their wedding venue and event space were 5 min driving.
+They arrived in the city two days prior to their dig day.
+It was a great opportunity to gathered all their family and friends at the Best Western near Como Park.
+What’s more, it was pretty convenient given that their wedding venue and event space were 5 min driving.

 We enjoyed the natural light to capture pictures of the bride and her bridesmaids getting ready.
 The groom’s room was just across the corridor.
 So, their friends who were pretty exited were constantly moving from one room to the other.
 When I look back, it was a happy and chaotic getting ready, packed with emotions and joy!
 And so was the rest of the day.
 I was capturing unforgettable and journalistic shots.